 If you wish to make changes in your life and within yourself this is the best starting place, not from a place where you are plagued by all the things that are wrong with you.

 That place is usually utterly paralysing.

-Problems can give us temporary amnesia as my supervisor says.
+Problems can give us temporary amnesia.
 They can make us forget what we are capable of, what’s buried inside, and even who we are.

 This combination of personal lived experience, education and learning, and professional experience of working with women leads to me to feel confident in offering a service to women, naming that service, and saying what it’s all about.

 Women’s empowerment leads to a better world for everyone.

 So can you work with me even if I’m not in a ‘category’ on your website?
 Even if I don’t identify as a woman?